RagnarokOS/distrib/CHROOT-INSTALL.md

 needed, only install Debian's.

-Use the kernupd(8) utility to install Ragnarok's kernel flavour (this utility will have to be used to update the kernel, for as long as it remains experimental.
+Use the kernupd(8) utility to install Ragnarok's kernel flavour (this utility will have to be used to update the kernel, for as long as it remains experimental).

 Install Debian's kernel first: